faraazkhan/iacc-docker-class/README.md

 `docker run hello-world`

-# Update
+# Update / Recreate

+_***The instructions below will delete anything deployed to the K8S cluster and also any data you have on the virual machines__***

-If you have run a previous version of this repo and would like to upgrade (including getting latest from the repo), simply run:
+_If you have run a previous version of this repo and would like to upgrade (including getting latest from the repo), or just want to recreate your vms from scratch simply run:

 ```
 cd iacc-docker-class